-6.4 Points for both titles will be awarded at each Event according to the following scale :
+6.4 Points for both titles will be awarded at each Event according to the following scale:

-1st : 25 points

-2nd : 18 points

-3rd : 15 points

-4th : 12 points

-5th : 10 points

-6th : 8 points

-7th : 6 points

-8th : 4 points

-9th : 2 points

-10th : 1 point
+25 points 1st 18 points 2nd : 15 points 3rd : 12 points 4th 5th 10 points 8 points 6th 6 points 7th : 4 points 8th 2 points 9th 10th: 1 point

-- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed for the leader has completed 75% or more of the original race distance. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance. - The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.